KaiFormosa/Certifications/README.md

 ## "Data Warehouse Concepts, Design and Data Integration" certification program by University of Colorado through Coursera

-- The goal of this course is to prepare students with the design experience, software background, and organizational context to succeed with data warehouse development projects.
-Through this course, students learn to:
+- The goal of this program is to prepare students with the design experience, software background, and organizational context to succeed with data warehouse development projects.
+Through this program, students learn to:
     - Evaluate an organization for data warehouse maturity and business architecture alignment
     - Create a data warehouse design and reflect on alternative design methodologies and design goals
     - Create data integration workflows using prominent open source software;